Homestead Survival: How To Master Plan Your Own Safe Haven

 So when SHTF and life as we know it is over, your new job is to become a full-time homesteading survival expert.

-If you only have six months of food stockpiled, then you only have six months to figure it out.
+If you have only six months of food stockpiled, you will only have six months to figure it out.

-Better than nothing, but I like my three years odds better.
+It’s better than nothing, but I like my three-year odds better.

 Sure, it may run out eventually, but you’re buying precious time to figure out your skills.